 The faculty were turning away students due to the high volume of interest and wanted to expand the program to meet the demand without sacrificing quality.
 They wanted to scale it in a way that would ensure the quality online education they were providing could continue and if possible, improve.
 Worthy reached out to UGA’s Office of Online Learning to gain guidance from our instructional designers.

 The instructional designer for the MFP program, Stephanie Gilstrap, has been working with the faculty for the past two years to improve MFP students' experience with their online platform.

 The Instructional Designer (ID) and professors collaborated on design sprints which is an approach developed by UGA’s ID team to streamline the process of designing or redesigning an online course.
-Throughout this process the ID and the professors spend one week planning primary components of their course.
-This includes the learning objectives, which highlight what students need to learn from the module, and the major activities such as papers, projects, tests, etc. that would be due in that module in a week by week layout.
+Throughout this process, the ID and the professors spend one-week planning the primary components of their course.
+This includes the learning objectives, which highlight what students need to learn from the module, and the major activities such as papers, projects, tests, etc. that would be due in that module in a week-by-week layout.
 Then for the months to follow, the professors and ID develop the courses further by finding readings, videos, and other materials that will offer the best learning outcomes for the students.

 The design sprints help create modules in a semester time frame.
 When first designing the modules, they spend the fall semester developing courses to launch in the summer and they spend the summer semester developing courses to release in the fall and continue through the spring semesters.

 Going through the design sprints together allowed the program instructors to develop courses side-by-side which lead to more communication between the faculty in the program.
 This new level of communication allowed the courses to work together for a more cohesive online degree program.
 The communication also led to professors combining resources and assignments for students to do while in the program so they have an easier time moving between classes.